 What is lack of libido?

-Lack of libido is the term used to describe a lack of interest in sexual activity.
+Lack of libido means a lack of interest in sexual activity.
 Libido (sexual desire) is a complex condition produced by a combination of biological, personal and relationship factors.

 How can diabetes cause lack of libido?

 Low testosterone levels can cause lack of libido, therefore some men with diabetes and low testosterone levels may have a lower libido.
 Psychological problems are also a common cause of lack of libido.
 In men with diabetes and erectile problems, the psychological impact of sexual dysfunction may also lower their interest in sexual activity.
-Depression is another major cause.
+Depression is another major cause, so counselling is a very important part of the picture.

 How is lack of libido treated in men with diabetes?